sfandino/bank-core-fc/README.md

 - You could also login into the data base and check the new ingested row

 ## Reporting
-The system has an extra app which support reporting you could report on 2 different levels:
+The system has an extra task which support reporting we could report on 2 different levels:

-1) You can report all the payments (sent and receive) of a concrete customer within a time frame Please make sure that the user and the transactions exists on the database (step 4. is required here)
+9) 1.
+You can report all the payments (sent and receive) of a concrete customer within a time frame Please make sure that the user and the transactions exists on the database (step 4. is required here)

 The format of the request is: "payments user_id start_date_transactions end_date_transactions" (Dates are strictly given as a timestamp)